bkoropoff/sfc2md/README.md

 board that I am, you'll most likely have to change them to match your wiring.
 All Genesis/MD data lines (D0-D5) must be on the same port register so that they can be updated in a single instruction.

+I noticed substantial crosstalk during output switching on my oscilloscope, so you may want to put small resistors on the Genesis/MD data lines (D0-D5) to limit slew rate.
+It worked fine regardless.

+# Implementation Notes

+The implementation is highly optimized in order to keep up with the stringent timing requirements of Genesis/MD controller polling.
+The original 3-button controller is simply a high-speed CMOS multiplexer on the end of a cable, so it can be expected to switch outputs within 10 nanoseconds or so.
+Many games are therefore very aggressive about reading the outputs after toggling the select line.
+My testing suggests that response times need to be kept under 700 nanoseconds or so to prevent games from reading bogus inputs.

+To respond as quickly as possible, the select line is polled using busy waits in a manually unrolled main loop.
+The generated assembly was inspected to ensure that each busy wait consists of a two-instruction loop followed by an immediate write to the output port register once the select line toggles.

+The 6-button controller exposes additional buttons by a "handshake" with the game where it polls the controller extra times each frame.
+After two polling cycles within a short time window, the third negative edge of the select line causes the controller to drive D0-D4 low.
+This is normally impossible (it would indicate all 4 cardinal directions on the directional pad being pressed simultaneously), so it identifies the controller as being 6-button to the game.
+On the following positive edge, the additional button states are output on D0-D4.

+To maintain backward compatibility with games expecting 3-button controllers, the 6-button controller reverts to 3-button behavior if the game does not complete all polling cycles within a millisecond or so.
+This program uses a timer interrupt to accomplish the same behavior.
+To prevent slowing down the busy waits with tests for a timeout flag, the interrupt instead overwrites the return address on the stack so that the main loop immediately jumps to a special label upon return, resetting the loop.
+This is also when polling of the SNES/SFC controller is performed.
+The timeout is tuned so that the SNES/SFC controller is polled as close as possible to the game polling the adapter, minimizing input latency.

+The SNES/SFC controller is essentially a 16-bit shift register on the end of a cable, so polling it consists of issuing a pulse to latch the inputs into the register, followed by clocking out the button states one at a time.
+The timings used are approximately those used by a real console, so controller compatibility should be high.